Unlocking the Standard Model; N=1 and 2 generations of quarks : spectrum, mixing and symmetries: Main results for N=2 generations

 A negative sign for $m_d$ is needed, like for 1 generation.
 Since $|m_d|>m_u$, it yields, by the GMOR relation, a negative sign for $<\bar u u+\bar d d>=2f_\pi^2 m_\pi^2/(m_u+m_d)$.

 One however still faces problematic issues :

-$\bullet$\ the nice description of $\pi^+$ leptonic decays that we had found for 1 generation gets totally spoiled; the situation could only be improved if $b_\Omega$ was very small;
+$\bullet$\ the nice description of $\pi^+$ leptonic decays that we had found for 1 generation gets totally spoiled; the situation could only be improved if $b_\Omega= (v_\Omega/\hat v_H)^2$ was very small \footnote{$v_\Omega$ and $\hat v_H$ are the vacuum expectation values of the neutral scalars of the quadruplets $\Omega$ and $\hat H$ respectively, which are defined in section \ref{section:quadruplets}; see also subsection \ref{subsec:notations}};

-$\bullet$\ taking the masses of the charged pseudoscalar mesons as inputs, the mass of the neutral $K$ mesons is off by $140\,MeV$, unless one goes to a value larger than $1$ for $\hat b_X \equiv (\hat v_X/\hat v_H)^2$, in conflict with most needed orthogonality relations;
+$\bullet$\ taking the masses of the charged pseudoscalar mesons as inputs, the mass of the neutral $K$ mesons is off by $140\,MeV$, unless one goes to a value larger than $1$ for $\hat b_X \equiv (\hat v_X/\hat v_H)^2$, in conflict with most needed orthogonality relations \footnote{$\hat v_X$ is the vacuum expectation value of the neutral scalar of the quadruplet $\hat X$, which is defined in section \ref{section:quadruplets}; see also subsection \ref{subsec:notations}};

-$\bullet$\ defining its interpolating field as proportional to $\bar u\gamma_5 u + \bar d\gamma_5 d$, the $\eta$ meson cannot be set orthogonal to $K^0+\bar K^0$ (actually, we do not get too worried by this problem because of the mixing between neutral pseudoscalars);
+$\bullet$\ defining the interpolating field of the $\eta$ meson as proportional to $\bar u\gamma_5 u + \bar d\gamma_5 d$, the latter cannot be set orthogonal to $K^0+\bar K^0$ (actually, we do not get too worried by this problem because of the mixing between neutral pseudoscalars);